Why use this analyzer?

 openssl req -new -key site.key -out site.csr -config san.cnf

-Use punycode xn--… in SANs to avoid surprises.
+Use punycode (xn--...) in SANs to avoid encoding surprises.

 Best practices

-- Generate the key pair server-side and keep the private key out of any sharing
+- Generate key pair server-side and keep private key off any shared system

-- Limit the SAN list to what is actually useful
+- Limit the SAN list to what is actually needed

-- Keep a log: date, subject, SAN, key size, originating person
+- Keep a log: date, subject, SANs, key size, responsible person

-- Test reading the CSR after generation to avoid a round trip with the CA
+- Test the CSR after generation to avoid back-and-forth with the CA